 “What’s it like being in a band?”

-‘We’re in the younger band and play kids’ parties, mostly oldies so they can dance.
-I’m just the drummer.
+‘We’re in the younger band and play kids’ parties, just oldies so they can dance.
+I’m the drummer.
 I get to do what I want, just as long as I keep the beat.”

 “You can play D&D if you come to our practices.
 I wanna learn.”